 - Have you ever failed to meet goals?
 Why do you think this happened?

 - How would you describe the ideal corporate structure?

-Look for inconsistencies in the candidate's answers compared to their screening responses, and ask for clarification.
-If the candidate has changed their answers completely, this should be treated as a red flag.
+Have the answers to the candidate's screening questions at hand during the phone interview, and look for any inconsistencies.
+If the candidate has changed their answers completely, this is a red flag.